ali7887/ali7887/README.md

 Hi, I'm Ali 🙋‍♂️
-I’m a Web Developer with over a decade of experience in web development, specializing in WordPress, JavaScript, PHP, React, Blockchain, Web3, and Website Security & Performance Optimization.
+I’m a Web Developer with over a decade of experience in web development, specializing in WordPress, JavaScript, PHP, React, Blockchain, Web3.

 Throughout my career in Software Engineering, I've worked with various programming languages, front-end frameworks, and libraries.
 I have a deep understanding of WordPress, ranging from core functionality to custom plugins and theme development.
 I’m also skilled at optimizing websites for performance and security, ensuring seamless and secure user experiences.

 My Key Skills:

+• WordPress Expertise: Custom plugins, themes
-Frontend Development: HTML5, CSS3, PHP, JavaScript, React, MySQL WordPress Expertise: Custom plugins, themes, and eCommerce solutions Website Security & Optimization: SEO, performance optimization, and security implementation Server Management: Linux, cPanel, Plesk
+• Frontend Development: HTML5, CSS3, PHP, JavaScript, React, MySQL
+• Engineered decentralized blockchain solutions into WordPress websites

 Highlighted Projects:
 Here are some of the projects I’ve contributed to on GitHub: